mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 for long-range trade missions into the sector.

-Although there are solid reasons for maintaining a presence and conducting exploration in the coreward- trailing region, much greater attention is given to the open rimward frontier.
+Although there are solid reasons for maintaining a presence and conducting exploration in the coreward-trailing region, much greater attention is given to the open rimward frontier.
 It is here, according to many Solomani, that the future of the Confederation lies.
 These individuals are unlikely to dispute that Terra must